 Animation Options in PowerPoint 2010

-So what are our favorite slide animations?
+Here are some of our favorite slide animations:

 Fade — which brings your object in or out in a way that’s noticeable but not sudden

 Wipe — which creates just enough movement to effectively catch a viewer’s eye — which is especially valuable if they’re likely to be looking elsewhere on screen